Advertisement

 Beauty and the beastly

-The two-storey house with hallmark Messenger fish-scale shingles and hooded windows was beautiful, but it came with a few surprises that were not picked up in the pre-purchase report.
-Cleo and Nathan wanted to spend their money on a sensitive rejuvenation, but first came the nasty surprise remedial work.
+The two-storey house, featuring hallmark Messenger fish-scale shingles and hooded windows, looked beautiful, but it hid a few surprises that the pre-purchase report hadn’t revealed.
+Cleo and Nathan wanted to spend their money on a sensitive rejuvenation, but first came the nasty surprise of remedial work.

 “We triaged the work, going from the most important – warm, safe and functional – and moving to the more fun decorating elements later in the piece,” says Cleo.
 “When we moved in, our twins were only one, so buying pretty wallpapers and decorative pieces within reach seemed a million years off.
 Fast forward three years and we’ve got almost everything on our wishlist – except Nathan’s swimming pool.”